 For tax purposes, virtual currency is treated as property.
 That’s because, even though “in some environments, virtual currency operates like ‘real’ currency … it does not have legal tender status in any jurisdiction,” according to the IRS.

-JPMorgan’s (NYSE:JPM) Jamie Dimon said bitcoin “wasn’t going to work” at an investor conference in September, but billionaire investor Peter Thiel told FOX Business that the currency was “very underestimated.”
+Major business leaders remain mixed on the significance of cryptocurrencies.
+While JPMorgan’s (NYSE:JPM) Jamie Dimon said bitcoin “wasn’t going to work” at an investor conference in September, billionaire investor Peter Thiel told FOX Business last month that the currency was “very underestimated.”
 Meanwhile, Overstock (NASDAQ:OSTK) CEO Patrick Byrne is launching the first fully regulated cryptocurrency exchange.